sempernow/k8s-vanilla-ha/README.md

 ## Kubernetes Networking

-- Node Network
+- Node (Host) Network CIDR `192.168.0.0/24`
-    - Not under K8s control.
+    - External to cluster.
     - `https://192.168.0.100:8443` (HALB VIP)
-        - Cluster Address is VIP on (External) Node Network.
+        - Load Balancer's IP:PORT is the Control Plane Endpoint; a VIP on the Node (Host) Network.
-            - The HAProxy/Keepalived HALB implements VRRP to affect a virtual gateway router having all the control nodes as its clients.
+            - The HAProxy/Keepalived HALB implements VRRP
+              to affect a Virtual Gateway Router whose clients are all the control nodes.
                 - The VIP should lie outside the subnet's DHCP-server range, else a reserved (static) address therein.
         - `sudo cat /etc/kubernetes/admin.conf |yq .clusters.[].cluster.server`